-Julian Panés MD is Professor of Medicine and the former Chief of the Department of Gastroenterology at Hospital Clinic de Barcelona and Head of the inflammatory bowel disease unit at the hospital.
-He spoke to us about inflammatory bowel disease and its impact, its management, and the findings of the recent VEGA study.
+Julian Panés MD is Professor of Medicine, former chief of the department of gastroenterology at Hospital Clinic de Barcelona and head of the hospital’s inflammatory bowel disease unit.
+He spoke to Hospital Healthcare Europe about the impact and management of this condition, and the findings of the recent VEGA study.

 Once the disease is initiated it becomes chronic and is characterised by periods of exacerbation or flares and periods of remission.
 However, as Dr Panés continued, ‘there is a broad spectrum of disease course over time; some patients have few flares but at the other extreme, some patients have continuous inflammation.’